bigstephh732/SC-300-IAM-Labs/Phase-2-Condititional-Access-Basics/Lab07-Sign-In-Logs-Conditional-Access-Evaluation.md

 Phase 2 – Authentication & Conditional Access

 ### Goal
-To review Microsoft Entra sign-in logs and understand how to troubleshoot authentication and Conditional Access decisions.
+To review Microsoft Entra sign-in logs in order to understand how to troubleshoot authentication and Conditional Access decisions.

 ### Why this lab matters
 In real environments, users don’t say “Conditional Access failed.”